 There is sugar in any bottle of wine.
 Period.
-The question is, how much sugar?
+The question is, how much is the sugar content in wine?

 In the wine world, we talk about “gateway” wines that people tend to start within the beginning of their wine journeys.
 When people start drinking wine, they tend to start with sweet wines.
 Things like: Port, Moscato, and sweet Rieslings.
 Generally, as a person’s palate progresses, they learn to appreciate things besides sweetness, such as tannins, acid, and complexity.